Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 •	"How did Po help others in the story?"
 •	"What privacy skills are you good at that you could teach others?"
 •	"Why is it important to help others learn about privacy?"
+•	"What makes someone a Privacy Hero?"
 Assessment: Evaluate students' understanding of privacy concepts based on their hero statements.
 Adaptations:
 •	For younger students: Provide sentence stems or specific action choices
 •	For more advanced students: Have them write or draw a short "privacy hero" comic showing how they would help someone Activity 2: "Privacy Panda Club Meeting"
-Learning Objective: Students will apply and share their knowledge of digital privacy through collaborative problem-solving.
+Learning Objective: Students will apply and share their knowledge of digital privacy through collaborative problem-solving, like Privacy Panda does in the story.

+**Story Connection:** This activity mirrors Privacy Panda's role as a teacher and helper in the story, where animals come to him with questions about staying safe online, and he helps them solve privacy problems.

 Materials:
 •	Privacy problem scenario cards
 •	Chart paper for solutions